casaletto/alby.assemblyShellExtension/README.md

 msbuild alby.assemblyShellExtension.sln /t:Clean,Rebuild /p:Configuration=Release /p:Platform=x64

-# how do i install and run it?
+# how do i install  it?

 TO DO

+after building, copy the following binary to somewhere in your %PATH%

+regsrv32 .....

+msbuild alby.assemblyShellExtension.sln /t:Register

 # how do i run it?

 TO DO

+right-click example png here

 # how do i uninstall it?

 TO DO

+regsrv32 /u .....

+build.proj TO DO

+msbuild alby.assemblyShellExtension.sln /t:Unregister

 # what are the key artifacts?

 bin\alby.assemblyAttributes.exe

 bin\alby.assemblyAttributes.exe.config

 bin\the atl dll TO DO